secure-software-engineering/phasar/README.md

 !1 = !{!"clang version 5.0.1 (tags/RELEASE_501/final 332326)"}
 ```

-Running the [IFDS_SolverTest](#ifds_solvertest) analysis on the non-mem2reg transformed code produces the following IFDS/IDE results (which are quite different from the intra/inter monotone framework results that are completely self-explaining.
+Running the [IFDS-SolverTest](#ifds-solvertest) analysis on the non-mem2reg transformed code produces the following IFDS/IDE results (which are quite different from the intra/inter monotone framework results that are completely self-explaining.
 For that reason, we omit their explanation here.):

 ```C++
 ### DUMP LLVMIFDSSolver results